Deep4GB/CMPSC472_FinalProject/README.md

 The project benefited significantly from the learnings acquired during the course:
 - Implemented robust algorithms for reminder notifications based on scheduling principles learned in class.
 - Employed secure authentication methods and data encryption techniques covered in course modules.
+- Implemented OS concepts such as threads, file handling, and synchronization to ensure concurrent operations without data loss.

 ### Future Improvements